A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Additional empirical analyses

 \subsection{Synthetic data evaluation: additional results}

 In table~\ref{tab:additional} we report the performance of each parameter-estimation method, for each of the four quantities considered: the number of distinct species $K$, the frequency of the first ordered species $W_1$ and the frequency $W_1$ conditional on the events that the first ordered species is new ($A_1$) and that the first ordered species is old ($B_1$).
 We report the median percentage error, computed across 500 synthetic datasets, generated with different distributions: the ordered PYP model (\texttt{model}), or with a clustering distribution equal to either \texttt{DP},\texttt{PYP} or \texttt{zipf}, and with a ordering distribution equal to either \texttt{alpha-stable} or \texttt{arrival-weighted}.
 For each one of 100 initial datasets of size $n = 500$, we consider the median percentage error across the 25 additional datasets of size $m = 5000$; we then report the median percentage error across those 100 median values.
+These results are the numeric correspondent to Figure 3 and 4 of the main manuscript.